AscentTracker/AsTra/hw/README.md

 Alternative hw/sw designs:

 * use TinyFAT as SD library
-* replace AnalogDebounce with smaller implementation
+* replace AnalogDebounce with a smaller implementation
 * replace rest of printfs with smaller code
 * use I2C EEPROM chip for storage, build data download functionality
 * add a BlueTooth connection to a smartphone app